 It's important for partners to not only check in on how the other is doing, but how they themselves are doing as well.
 Ask your partner what they need, but vocalize your needs and wishes, too.
 Look at both partners' points of view and make decisions together.

 Hiding your own emotions in an effort to be strong for your pregnant partner can backfire, and some partners can end up taking on too much.

 "Make sure you're talking to each other about any issues, anxieties or concerns that you're having.
 A partner's feelings and concerns must be validated as well," says Dr. Brogan.

 If either of you are struggling, reach out for support from a professional.
 Sharing your concerns will bring to light any issues and help everyone feel comfortable and supported throughout the pregnancy.

-Main Line Health offers informative childbirth education classes to help you understand how to support your partner during pregnancy, and other helpful parenting tips.
+You can also attend childbirth education classes to help you understand how to support your partner during pregnancy, and other helpful parenting tips.

 Learn more about Main Line Health's Women's Emotional Wellness Center